Kärlek och landstorm

-Love and the Home Guard (Swedish: Kärlek och landstorm) is a 1931 Swedish comedy film directed by Schamyl Bauman and starring Gideon Wahlberg, Gösta Gustafson and Ernst Brunman.
+Kärlek och landstorm is a 1931 Swedish comedy film directed by Schamyl Bauman and starring Gideon Wahlberg, Gösta Gustafson and Ernst Brunman.
 The film's sets were designed by the art director Bertil Duroj.
 It was based on a play of the same title.

 Synopsis

 When the First World War breaks out in Europe in 1914, Sweden mobilises its landsturm to protect the country's neutrality.